Pages

 National Museum of History, Baku, Azerbaijan

 After the collapse of the Sasanian Empire, Muslim Arabs offered Arrān šhāh Javanshir to become a ruler of the entire Ādurbādagān [Azerbaijan] šahr, but he refused for obscure reasons.
-Soon after, in 669, Javanshir was killed during Christian service at Partaw’s Arrānian (Latin: Albanian) Dyophysite Orthodox church.
+Soon after, in 669, Javanshir was killed during Christian service at Partaw’s Arrānian (Latin: Albanian) Dyophysite Orthodox church (Church of Arran).
 Javanshir was married to a Turkish Princess.

 Javanshir fortress, reconstruction, Ismayili region, Republic of Azerbaijan